lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Note that a ready vampire with no blood must hunt (and cannot take any action except the hunt action).

+Ⓡ Any hunt modification (`Aaron's Razor`, `Hesha`, etc.) is allowed on special hunts (`Legacy of Cain`, `Week of Nightmares`, etc.), following card text.
+Note that card text on `Festivo dello Estinto` and `Inbase Discotek` explicitly move the additional blood from the blood bank (rather than from the new, non-default, target of the hunt).

 #### 6.1.3.
 Equip (+1 stealth)

 Equipment cards are action cards that give minions special abilities.
 The equip